Monitors as Code

 .Manual

-would be for SQL rules implemented during processes like Circuit Breakers.interval_minutes
+would be for SQL monitors implemented during processes like Circuit Breakers.interval_minutes

 : How frequently to run the monitor (in minutes).interval_crontab